Using a Declining Balance Spreadsheet

 The chart comes with 16 columns for vendors and a separate tab/worksheet for each month.
 Simply enter your vendors names.
 Delete or add extra columns as needed.

-The Declining Balance Worksheet is available to Standard Subscribers
+The Declining Balance Worksheet is available to all Paid Subscribers

 (get membership info)